 Odd as it may sound, new types of concrete and asphalt actually allow water to soak through.
 Permeable concrete and permeable asphalt were developed to allow pavement-style parking and driving surfaces where environmental regulations might otherwise not permit them.

 Another approach to constructing permeable concrete surfaces is with open cell concrete blocks.
-Functioning much like the plastic grid systems discussed above, open cell concrete blocks let water through yet still handle heavy loads with ease.
+Functioning much like the plastic grid systems, open cell concrete blocks let water through yet still handle heavy loads with ease.
 Fill the open cells with some topsoil and grass and the blocks themselves can become hard to distinguish.

 Paving strips are another old-time approach that seems to be gaining new appreciation in our more environmentally sensitive times.
 In the early days of automobile-inspired driveways, it was common to run thin paving strips just wide enough to handle a car's tires.
 The rest of the driveway remained grass covered.